 For a firewall with multiple virtual system (multi-vsys) capability, you enable this option individually for each virtual system.
 Select

 and select the virtual system on which you want to enable forwarding of decrypted content.
-The option is available on the Virtual System dialog.
+This option is available in the Virtual System dialog.

 Extended Packet Capture Length